MSc in Management (Aviation Leadership)

 - The ability to lead and initiate professional and research activity independently or as part of an aviation management team

-- An ability to take a leading role in the future development of the aviation industry
+- An ability to take a leading role in the future development of the global aviation industry

 With the ever increasing emphasis on delivering excellence in aviation, there will be important roles for talented and qualified individuals.
 The aviation industry is expanding in Ireland and internationally.
 Students of the programme have been drawn from management and senior management mainly in the aviation industry and will be seeking to accelerate their careers after graduation.

 Many of our graduates have seen a remarkable elevation in their career after the completion of this programme.
 Our alumni network enhances our existing industry connections providing employability connections to our DCU MSc Aviation Leadership community.
 Our alumni have taken up employment in a variety of positions, for instance:

 - Airlines (e.g. Aer Lingus, Ryan Air, City Jet, Stobart Air, British Airways, American Airlines, Norwegian);